YashGupta033/python-sdk-docs2/docs/login/login.md

 # **Login Process**

-Pocketful offers a secure and efficient login process, leveraging OAuth 2.0 authentication to safeguard your account.
-Simply follow the steps below to generate an access token and start interacting with the API's.
+Pocketful offers a secure and efficient login process, simply follow the steps below to generate an access token and start interacting with the API's.

 ### Steps to Generate an Access Token: